suizokukan/wisteria/ROADMAP.md

     * task(s): task-77, task-78, task-79, task-80, task-81,
                task-82, task-83, task-84, task-85

+[DONE] task-86

+New report shortcut 'glance' which is the default report shortcut.

+    * new report shortcut 'glance' which is the default report shortcut.
+      (task-86)

+    * pylint: 10/10

 [DONE] task-85

 Added py-cpuinfo and psutil to project's dependencies.